Facebook Pixel - PageView Event

 Through a friend, Gary connected with Kathy, the Church’s Food Pantry Coordinator, who then told him more about the weekly food distribution.
 Since then, Gary has been a regular at the distributions, obtaining nutritious food that will help him get more energy to live his life to the fullest.

 Living on a fixed income with health issues has not been easy for Gary.
-While Gary doesn’t qualify to receive CalFresh benefits, the food he receives at St. James Episcopal will help him get through the week until it’s back to the food pantry to pick up another bag of food.
+While Gary doesn’t qualify to receive CalFresh benefits, the food he receives at St. James Episcopal will help him get through the week until he’s back to the food pantry to pick up another bag of food.

 Tens of thousands of seniors live paycheck to paycheck in Los Angeles County.
 When you support the Food Bank, you’re helping programs like these that become a lifeline to our neighbors in need.
 Consider donating today.